supervisely/developer-portal/getting-started/supervisely-annotation-format/point-cloud-episodes.md

 An episode contains a list of objects that are used to track labels between frames.
 The list of objects is defined for the entire episode

-Figures represents individual labels on frames.
+Figures represent individual labels on frames.
 Label contains information about the geometry, frame number and object that it belongs to.

 ```json
 [